iamlemec/fastpat/README.md

     * `parse_grant.py`: parse patent grants (including citations), all data formats
     * `parse_assign.py`: parse patent assignments
     * `parse_maint.py`: parse patent maintenance events
-    * `parse_compustat.py`: parse compustat data
+    * `parse_compu.py`: parse compustat data
-* Cleaning patent data
+* Name matching and aggregation
     * `process_assign.py`: flag assignments between the same entity
-* Name matching and firm aggregation
     * `firm_cluster.py`: match firms by name from all data sources
     * `process_cites.py`: resolve citations at firm level and find self-cites
     * `firm_merge.py`: merge all of above into firmyear panel

-## Database layout

 The parsed data is stored and manipulated with `sqlite3` in a single file.
 I usually put these in `store`.
-All of the parse commands take a `--db` argument where you can specify the exact file name.
-The internal layout is:
+All of the parse and aggregate commands take a `--db` argument where you can specify the exact file name.

-* `patent`: (patnum int, filedate text, grantdate text, class text, ipc text, ipcver text, city text, state text, country text, owner text, claims int, title text, abstract text, gen int)
-* `assign`: (assignid integer primary key, patnum int, execdate text, recdate text, conveyance text, assignor text, assignee text, assignee_state text, assignee_country text)
-* `maint`: (patnum int, ever_large int, last_maint int)

 ## Data sources

 The fetch commands use the following layout:

-* `data/grant_files`: patent grant data from Google/USPTO
+* `data/grant`: patent grant data from USPTO
+* `data/apply`: patent application data from USPTO
-* `data/assign_files`: patent reassignment data from Google/USPTO
+* `data/assign`: patent reassignment data from USPTO
-* `data/maint_files`: patent maintentance data from Google/USPTO
+* `data/maint`: patent maintentance data from USPTO
-* `data/compustat_files`: Compustat data since 1950 from WRDS
+* `data/compustat`: Compustat data since 1950 from WRDS